B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - paperwork completeness,

-- and compliance to retailer instructions.
+- and compliance with retailer instructions.

-If B2B fails, the brand may deal with retailer friction, compliance deductions, or lost shelf access.
+When DTC fails, the brand deals with support tickets, refunds, or bad reviews.
+When B2B fails, the brand may deal with retailer friction, compliance deductions, or lost shelf access.
+Both are serious, but they hurt in very different ways.

 ## 5. Returns Patterns: Consumer Reverse Logistics vs Exception Handling

 Returns are a central operational reality in DTC.
+A strong DTC operation needs a defined process for:

 - receiving consumer returns,